 Written collaboratively by Heidi Carroll and Kimberly Clark.

 The FARM Animal Care Version 4.0 rolled out January 2020.
-Version 4.0 will remain in effect through December 31, 2023, instead of the traditional 3-year update cycle, due to the COVID-19 pandemic.
+Version 4.0 will remain in effect through June 30, 2024, instead of the traditional three-year update cycle, due to the COVID-19 pandemic.
 This article is a condensed tool to aid you in preparing for your next evaluation.
 A detailed preparation guide that includes a checklist is located at the National Dairy FARM webpage.

 We encourage you to reach out to your co-op or processor with questions or concerns as you prepare for your next evaluation.
 It is the responsibility of the FARM Evaluator to clearly communicate program expectations to the producer and schedule future evaluations.
 The “Documentation” section of this article provides a list of the records and protocols needed for the evaluation with a brief description of each.
 The “Observation” section outlines observations the evaluator will make while conducting the evaluation including which class of animals are observed for each criteria.

 Documents can be electronic or hard copy.
 However, all documents must be available at the farm and certain items must be posted to meet the criteria.
 For example, standard operating procedures (SOPs) should be posted in the appropriate area the tasks are being performed as a quick reference for employees.
 Consider the first languages of all employees and provide translated documents.
-Google Translate is a resource to generate a translated draft of existing documents.
-Work with experienced translators or industry professionals to finalize the documents and ensure accurate translations.
+Google Translate is a resource to generate a translated DRAFT of existing documents.
+Use this draft to work with experienced translators or industry professionals to finalize the documents and ensure accurate translations.

 - A cow care agreement needs to be signed by non-immediate family and immediate family members 18 years of older.